Does your organization have an employee handbook?

 Here are a few reasons your company should create and implement an employee handbook:

-#1) ALLOWS EMPLOYEES KNOW WHAT’S EXPECTED OF THEM AND WHO TO TURN TO FOR HELP
+#1) ALLOWS EMPLOYEES TO KNOW WHAT’S EXPECTED OF THEM AND WHO TO TURN TO FOR HELP

 #2) DEFENSE AGAINST EMPLOYEE CLAIMS